Aishams33/Project-Computer-Drug-Discovery/README.md

 | SPRUCE | proetin.db | receptor.oedu |

 Open Babel (OBabel) was used to convert the filtered output file into SMILES format.

+## Authors
+Ayça Korkut and Aisha Salad - Avans University of Applied Sciences, School of Life Sciences and Technology